GoogleSQL data definition language

 Notes and restrictions

 • Identifiers for database objects named in the REVOKE statement must use the case that was specified when the object was created.
 For example, if you created a table with a name that is in all lower case with a capitalized first letter, you must use that same case in the REVOKE statement.
-Table-valued functions (TVFs) get automatically created with a prefix added to the change stream name, so ensure that you use the proper case for both the prefix and the change stream name.
-For more information about TVFs, see Change stream query syntax.
+For each change stream, GoogleSQL automatically creates a change stream read function with a name that consists of a prefix added to the change stream name, so ensure that you use the proper case for both the prefix and the change stream name.
+For more information about change stream read functions, see Change stream query syntax.

 • When revoking column-level privileges on multiple tables, each table must contain the named columns.